opencybersecurityalliance/stix-shifter/README.md

   -x                    run STIX validation on each observable as it's written to the output JSON
 ```

-### Translation is called with the following ordered parameters:
+#### Translation is called with the following ordered parameters

 ```
 <data source (ie. "qradar")> <"query" or "results"> <{} or STIX identity object> <STIX pattern or data source results> <options>
 ```

-**Data source:** This will be the name of the module used for translation.
-Currently stix-shifter supports QRadar, Splunk, and Elastic.
+**Data source:** This is the name of the module used for translation.
+Currently, stix-shifter supports QRadar, Splunk, and Elastic.

-**Query or Results:** This argument controls if stix-shifter is translating from a STIX pattern to the data source query, or it it’s translating from the data source results to a STIX bundle of observation objects
+**Query or Results:** This argument controls if stix-shifter is translating from a STIX pattern to the data source query, or it’s translating from the data source results to a STIX bundle of observation objects

 **STIX Identity object:** An Identity object is used by stix-shifter to represent a data source and is inserted at the top of a returned observation bundle.
 Each observation in the bundle gets referenced to this identity.
 This parameter is only needed when converting from the data source results to the STIX bundle.
 When converting from a pattern to a query, pass this in as an empty hash.